 For whom: engineers, duh!

 Originally developed in the 1950s for professionals who were exposed to magnetic fields—like doctors, pilots, physicists, and engineers—the IWC Ingenieur was the Schaffhausen manufacture’s first anti-magnetic watch for civilian use.
 Relaunched in 2023, the IWC Ingenieur is a solid contender for the best GADA watch.
 Crafted from stainless steel and presented on an integrated bracelet, its 40mm case size (it wears slightly smaller) and relatively slimline proportions mean it’s able to easily slip under a shirt cuff, while its 100 metre water resistance, sturdy construction, and generous power reserve make it a reliable companion for adventure and travel.
-A little nerdy yet eminently stylish, the IWC Ingenieur makes for a refreshing break from the deluge of Rolex Explorers and Omega Seamasters typically touted as GADA watches.
+A little nerdy yet decidedly stylish, the IWC Ingenieur makes for a refreshing break from the deluge of Rolex Explorers and Omega Seamasters typically touted as GADA watches.

 Price: $17,300AUD